bitcoin/bitcoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package crownd/dash-qt for Debian-based Linux systems.
-If you compile crownd/dash-qt yourself, there are some useful files here.
+This directory contains files used to package crownd/crown-qt for Debian-based Linux systems.
+If you compile crownd/crown-qt yourself, there are some useful files here.

 ## dash: URI support ##

-dash-qt.desktop  (Gnome / Open Desktop)
+crown-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dash-qt.desktop
+	sudo desktop-file-install crown-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dash-qt binary to `/usr/bin` and the `../../share/pixmaps/dash128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your crown-qt binary to `/usr/bin` and the `../../share/pixmaps/dash128.png` to `/usr/share/pixmaps`

-dash-qt.protocol (KDE)
+crown-qt.protocol (KDE)